ewinsutriandi/data-quran/README.md

 ## Metadata

-Metadata is taken from [Tanzil][tanzil-meta] with minor modification.
+Metadata is taken from [Tanzil][tanzil-meta].
 There are several metadatas available:

 - Surah, the chapter of the Quran.
 There are 114 surahs in the Quran, each divided into ayahs (verses).
 - Juz, the division of Quran into 30 parts.